msisakht/pyprotmodel/README.md

-# PyModel
+# PyProtModel
-An easy to use GUI for comparative protein modeling
+An easy to use GUI for comparative protein modeling.